cronvel/rest-query/doc/wip/object_tier.md

 Those data WILL BE EXPOSED as soon as the user has an access to a document that link them.

-A tier 0 request will return document's properties containing identification-only values, e.g.:
+A tier 1 request will return document's properties containing identification-only values, e.g.:

 * id/_id
 * slug
 * title
 * email/login
-* name, firstName, lastName
+* eventually: name, firstName, lastName